 Years of research and DNA analysis have helped me find the identity of my great-great grandfather.

-This is the first of a series of blogs about finding my great-great grandfather, the dad of my great-grandmother, Agnes Florence Thornton Saxton.
+This is the first of a series of blogs about finding my great-great-grandfather, the dad of my great-grandmother, Agnes Florence Thornton Saxton.
 These blogs contain old images, maps, formulas, and charts.
 Although I’ve made an effort to optimize them for mobile devices, they are much easier to see in desktop mode.

 Sycamore Roots

-John and Sadie grew up together just off Sycamore Avenue in Pittsburgh’s Mount Washington neighborhood, so it’s not hard to imagine out how they met.
+John and Sadie grew up together just off Sycamore Avenue in Pittsburgh’s Mount Washington neighborhood, so it’s not hard to imagine how they met.
 But I have a lot of questions to which I will never have answers.
 Why didn’t John and Sadie get married?
 Did John know that he had fathered a child?
 Was there a good reason that Matthew Stevenson was thought to be the father, or was he never thought to be the dad in the first place?
 Was that a fantasy caught in family lore?

 Questions like these demonstrate how little I know about either Sadie or John.
-But, I’ll tell you what I have found in the available data.
+But I’ll tell you what I have found in the available data.

 Bleeding Black & Gold

 It was the fall of 1895 when Sadie got pregnant.
 That was the golden era of industrialization for Pittsburgh.
-In October 1895, factories and labs by Carnegie, Frick, Westinghouse, and Heinz all were in their prime days of production.
+In October 1895, factories and labs by Carnegie, Frick, Westinghouse, and Heinz were all in their prime days of production.
 Mellon Bank was bringing finance to the city, and the Duquesne Country and Athletic Club started playing professional football at Exposition Park.
 It wasn’t all perfect.
 The city lost its “h” for 15 years starting in 1891.
 And the team colors were black and red, not black and gold.
 But Pittsburgh was a bustling center of activity as people poured in from European countries to work at one of the many mills.

 Sadie’s dad, Joseph E. Lewis, was at the heart of it all.
 He worked as a clerk for the city of Pittsburgh and would become the city’s controller just a few years after Agnes was born.
 Sadie’s mom was Sophia Eccles, who had roots in Allegheny County back to its frontier days.
 Sadie was born Feb.
 8, 1877, in Pittsburgh.
 She had many siblings: brothers James, Robert, Joseph, Mark, and Carter; and sisters Jean, Mary, and Sophia.
 The family attended a Presbyterian church on Bailey Street.
 After Agnes was born, Sadie married Andrew Weber.
 According to Pennsylvania corporation records and U.S. census data, he and a partner owned a small manufacturing firm called Weber & Litten.
 They made steel products, such as wheelbarrows.

-Meanwhile, John G. was born July 3, 1874, also in Pittsburgh.
+Meanwhile, John G. was born on July 3, 1874, also in Pittsburgh.
 He was the younger son of John W. McCaskey and Sara Richardson.
 The census has John W. listed as a merchant, and I understand that he ran a store near the corner of Bertha Street and Sycamore Avenue.
 Church records show that John G. married in the Episcopal church.
 Like the Lewis and Eccles families, both the McCaskey and Richardson families had historic ties to Allegheny County.
 John G. had a brother, William, and a sister, Mary.

 An Unwanted Child

-Sadie’s pregnancy might have been hidden from much of the world, but there were people working on my great-grandmother’s birth long before she arrived.
+Sadie’s pregnancy might have been hidden from much of the world, but people were working on my great-grandmother’s birth long before she arrived.
 One of them was Dr. James Potts, who was the physician for the Lewis family and lived just a couple of blocks from them on Shiloh Street.
 According to family legend, he was concerned about Sadie and her unborn child.
 The atmosphere in Pittsburgh was dark, and not just from the smoke billowing out of mills.
 No one wanted the child, and Dr. Potts began to fear for their safety.

 Dr. Potts had a brother, Jerome, who lived with his wife, Elizabeth, in a small village in Washington County.
 They were an older couple who were never able to have children of their own.
 So, according to family legend, Dr. Potts asked his brother and sister-in-law to take in Sadie’s baby.
 They agreed.
 After she was born, Dr. Potts named the baby Agnes Florence Thornton.
 Sadie chose the name Agnes.
 Florence came from the village of Florence, where the Potts had their home.
 Thornton was a made-up name the doctor used to conceal her identity.
 Her mom saw her only once after they left Cleveland, and Agnes was still a baby at the time.